-We will send you information about new blog posts, or other emails and newsletters which may be of interest to you.
-If you have consented to receive marketing, you may opt out at any point as set out below.
+If you have consented to receive marketing by subscribing to our blog, we will send you information about new blog posts, or other emails and newsletters which may be of interest to you.
+You may opt-out at any point as set out below.
 You have a right at any time to stop us from contacting you for marketing purposes.
-To opt out please email: [email protected], or use the “Unsubscribe” link on any email you receive from us.
+To opt-out please email: [email protected], or use the “Unsubscribe” link on any email you receive from us.

 GDPR requires us to retain personal data no longer than is necessary for the purpose we obtained it for.

-As for information collected by Google Analytics, we have set our user data retention period to the shortest offered, 14 months.
+As for information collected by Google Analytics, we have set our user data retention period to the shortest offered, which is 14 months.